-RWWA is pleased to have appointed well-respected Western Australian Sportsman Dean Cox, fashion and lifestyle blogger, Rayne Embley and Western Australian Businessman Rick Hart, as it’s ambassadors for Owners Only.
+RWWA is pleased to have appointed well-respected Western Australian Sportsman Dean Cox, racing and fashion icon Brittany Taylor and Western Australian Businessman Rick Hart, as it’s ambassadors for Owners Only.

-Rick, Dean and Rayne both share a genuine passion for the racing industry and have found excitement in racehorse ownership.
+Rick, Dean and Brittany both share a genuine passion for the racing industry and have found excitement in racehorse ownership.

-As ambassadors, Rick, Dean and Rayne promote the Owners Only program and its associated benefits, as well as attending a variety of Owners Only events.
+As ambassadors, Rick, Dean and Brittany promote the Owners Only program and its associated benefits, as well as attending a variety of Owners Only events.

 As current owners of racing animals their experience in undertaking the ownership journey is a valuable one to share..